 Laura joined Episcopal Retirement Services in 1994.
 She earned a Bachelor of Arts in Biology from the University of Cincinnati and received her Master’s degree in Health Administration from Xavier University.
-She completed her thesis on Organizational Design in Healthcare while working as an intern with ERS.
+Her thesis on Organizational Design in Healthcare was completed while working as an intern with ERS.

-Nationally, Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
-In 2013, she and the Council for Lifelong Engagement (CLLE)—a program she developed which is dedicated to ending ageism while imparting the wisdom of elders to school children of all ages, were honored by LeadingAge Ohio as a recipient of the Innovation Award and by LeadingAge as the recipient of the Hobart Jackson Cultural Diversity Award.
+Laura Lamb was appointed to the LeadingAge Ohio Board of Directors in 2011 and was approved as a CARF surveyor in 2012.
+In 2013, she and the Council for Lifelong Engagement (CLLE), a program she developed which is dedicated to ending ageism while imparting the wisdom of elders to school children of all ages, were honored by LeadingAge Ohio as a recipient of the Innovation Award and by LeadingAge as the recipient of the Hobart Jackson Cultural Diversity Award.
 She is also a Fellow of the LeadingAge Leadership Academy.
-In 2015, Laura graduated from the Cincinnati USA Regional Chamber's Leadership Cincinnati Class 38, a highly-competitive leadership development program.
-Laura and her team completed a class project entitled, "Building Community Among Parents."
+In 2015, Laura graduated from the Cincinnati USA Regional Chamber's Leadership Cincinnati Class 38, a highly competitive leadership development program.

 From his CPA experience, Dan had a specialized focus in the senior living and affordable housing industries.
-Through these experiences, Dan provides strong financial acumen, leadership skills and industry best practices to help guide ERS’ financial policies and practices into the future.
+Dan provides strong financial acumen, leadership skills, and industry best practices to help guide ERS’s financial policies and practices into the future through these experiences.

 Dan lives in Lebanon with his wife Jennifer and their three children.
 Dan is very involved in youth development programs and supporting his local community.
 He earned his Bachelor of Science in Business from the Farmer School of Business at Miami University with a double major in accountancy and finance.

 Virginia (Ginny) has served older adults since 1983.
 After graduating from Illinois State University with a bachelor’s in education, she began her career in a large for-profit chain as an admissions director.
-She became a licensed Nursing Home Administrator in 1985 and has worked in a variety of homes ranging from 90-185 beds.
-She joined ERS in 1997 as Administrator of Health Services for Marjorie P Lee Retirement Community, where she served until 2015.
+She became a licensed Nursing Home Administrator in 1985 and has worked in various homes ranging from 90-185 beds.
+She joined ERS in 2001 as Administrator of Health Services for Marjorie P Lee Retirement Community, where she served until 2015.

-As Vice President for Residential Housing & Healthcare, Ginny provides strategic leadership and management oversight for ERS’s continuing care communities.
-Ginny leads operations in the areas of residential housing sales, administration, nursing, social services, therapy, programming, maintenance, housekeeping, security, grounds, transportation, and laundry services.
-She is also responsible for the more than $1.5 million in capital improvements made annually in our communities.
+As Vice President for Residential Healthcare, Ginny provides strategic leadership and management oversight for ERS’s continuing care communities.
+Ginny leads operations in residential housing sales, administration, nursing, social services, therapy, wellness, spiritual services, and programming.
+Ginny serves as the ERS Corporate Risk Manager.

 Joan Wetzel has worked in human resources and organizational leadership for the past 25 years in for-profit and not-for-profit organizations.
-At ERS, she serves as Vice President of Human Resources and Organizational Development where she provides strategic leadership in the areas of building and maintaining a strong desired culture, human resources management, leadership development, workforce planning, corporate compliance, and more.
+At ERS, she serves as Vice President of Human Resources and Organizational Development.
+She provides strategic leadership in building and maintaining a strong desired culture, human resources management, leadership development, workforce planning, corporate compliance, and more.

 Joan enjoys strategizing in the boardroom, but she can often be found working elbow-to-elbow with young leaders, helping them identify their strengths and fine-tune their leadership potential.